saikota/proxy-server/README.md

 - Include a CLI?
 (Yes)
 - Does app log request to stdout or save it properly to a file when the log argument is given?
 (Logs to a file)

-## Steps to produce the below shown gif
+## Steps to Reproduce the below shown gif
 - ### Starts the proxy server:
 npm start